These medications lower blood pressure and treat other conditions such as chest pain and an irregular heartbeat.By Mayo Clinic Staff

 - Irregular heartbeats (arrhythmia)

-- Some circulatory conditions, such as Raynaud's disease
+- Blood vessel conditions, such as Raynaud's disease

-For people of African heritage and older people, calcium channel blockers might be more effective than other blood pressure medications, such as beta blockers, angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers.
+For blacks and older people, calcium channel blockers might work better than other blood pressure medications, such as beta blockers, angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers.

 Side effects of calcium channel blockers may include: